kumahq/kuma/docs/generated/resources/other_mesh.md

 - `constraints` (optional)

     Constraints that applies to the mesh and its entities

+    Child properties:

     - `dataplaneproxy` (required)

         DataplaneProxyMembership defines a set of requirements for data plane proxies to be a member of the mesh.

+        Child properties:

         - `requirements` (optional, repeated)